K-Phoen/k-phoen.github.io/_drafts/where_should_I_work.md

 Even if the technical aspect and the continuous improvement are extremely important for me, they aren't the only ones that matter.
-I am also looking for some kind of *ethical* dimension in my work.
+I am also looking for some kind of *ethical* dimension in my work and I actively avoid unethical jobs.

 But what does all that even mean?
 Short answer: I don't really know.

 I am not looking for « [we're making the world a better place](https://www.youtube.com/watch?v=fRUAJVKlUZQ) »-style companies.
 I am more interested in being useful while respecting my values.
-I would prefer to have an impact while improving myself.
+I enjoy working on interesting projects and ideally I would also like to have an impact while improving myself.
 Both technically and humanly.

 > * What's the company's goal?
 > * Who are their customers?